-Mrs Holt is responsible for the day to day aspects of the school and all the arrangements for children with SEND.
+Mrs Reynolds is our Principal and is responsible for the day-today aspects of the school and all the arrangements for children with SEND.
 She has to report to the Academy Governance Committee and Peterborough Diocese Education Trust on all aspects of SEND in the school.
-Mrs Reynolds is our Vice Principal and works in partnership with Mrs Holt to meet the needs of all of our pupils.
+Mrs Holt is our Executive Principle and works in partnership with Mrs Reynolds and Miss Price to ensure the needs of all of our pupils are met.